Document

 Types of FPOs:

-Dilutive FPO: in case of a Dilutive IPO the company issues new shares, increasing the total number of shares outstanding, which can dilute the value of existing shares.
+• Dilutive FPO: In the case of a Dilutive IPO, the company issues new shares, increasing the total number of shares outstanding, which can dilute the value of existing shares.

-Enhanced Liquidity: Increasing the number of outstanding shares in the market can improve the liquidity of the stock, making it easier for investors to buy and sell.
+• Enhanced Liquidity: Increasing the number of outstanding shares in the market can improve the stock's liquidity, making it easier for investors to buy and sell the stock.

-Investment Opportunities: These FPOs offer investors the chance to purchase additional shares of a company they are already invested in or to enter into a company with a proven track record.
+• Investment Opportunities: These FPOs provide investors with the chance to purchase additional shares of a company they are already invested in or to enter a company with a proven track record.

-Dilution Considerations: In dilutive FPOs, existing shareholders' ownership percentages will be reduced, which can affect the stock price and EPS.
+• Dilution Considerations: In dilutive FPOs, the ownership percentages of existing shareholders will be reduced, which can impact the stock price and EPS.

 FPO vs IPO Key Differences